A Few Fultz Group Recent Abstracts

 This book explains concepts of transmission electron microscopy (TEM) and x-ray diffractometry (XRD) that are important for the characterization of materials.
 The fourth edition has been updated to cover important technical developments, including electron tomography and new nanobeam methods.
 This edition is not substantially longer than the third, but all chapters have been updated and revised for clarity.
 A new chapter on neutron scattering follows the chapters on x-ray diffractometry and electron microscopy.
 The book explains the fundamentals of how waves and wavefunctions interact with atoms in solids, and the similarities and differences of diffraction measurements with x-rays, electrons, or neutrons.
 Diffraction effects of crystalline order, defects, and disorder in materials are explained in detail.
 Both practical and theoretical issues are covered.
 This textbook can be used in an introductory-level or advanced-level course, since sections are identified by difficulty.
 Each chapter includes a set of problems to illustrate principles, and the extensive Appendix includes laboratory exercises.

-Excerpts from the first edition of the book in Adobe Acrobat .pdf format can be found here.
+Excerpts from the first edition of the book in Adobe Acrobat .pdf format are here.

 Older Fultz Group Abstracts